KentoNishi/Augmentation-for-LNL/README.md

 > Other requirements are included in `requirements.txt`.

+> **Reproducibility**
+>
+> At particularly high noise ratios (ex.
+90% on CIFAR-10), results may vary significantly.
+> We are aware of this issue, and are exploring ways to yield more consistent results.
+> We will publish any findings (consistently performant configurations, improved procedures, etc.) both in this repository and in continutations of this work.

 All training configurations and parameters are controlled via the `presets.json` file.
 Configurations can contain infinite subconfigurations, and settings specified in subconfigurations always override the parent.

 To train locally, first add your local machine to the `presets.json`: